Setting up

 Note When you use a Transfer Family server and an Amazon EFS file system, the server and the file system must be in the same AWS Region.

 Note When you are creating a service-managed Transfer Family user, you can select Auto-generate policy based on home folder.
 This is a useful shortcut if you want to limit user access to their own folders.
-Also, you can view details about session policies and an example in How session policies work.
-You can also find more information about session policies in Session policies in the IAM User Guide.
+Also, you can view details about session policies and an example in .
+You can also find more information about session policies in in the IAM User Guide.

 Note In the examples above, replace each user input placeholder with your own information.

-Note The maximum length of a session policy is 2048 characters.
-For more details, see the Policy request parameter for the
+The maximum length of a session policy is 2048 characters.
+For more details, see the for the CreateUser

 —these policy parameters (HomeBucket